AcLeo-45/Image-2-Sheet-Text-Extractor-Using-n8n/README.md

 # Image OCR to Google Sheets Automation

-An automated workflow that extracts text from image URLs using OCR.space API and saves the results to Google Sheets.
+Automated OCR system using n8n that extracts text from images via webhook, processes them using OCR.space API, and stores results in Google Sheets.
+Supports real-time image processing with external API integration.

 ## Overview